Mooshieblob1/wdtagger/README.md

 - Python 3.11+
 - `uv` package manager (or pip)
 - Appwrite project + API key with access to your image bucket
-- `id2label.json` in your project root (generated from model CSV or downloaded)
+- Internet access (for HuggingFace model download)
-- CUDA-compatible GPU (optional, but recommended)
+- CUDA-compatible GPU (optional)

 ---